-Project: Serve is to encourage students to create local service project/campaigns that get students invested in their communities, churches, and cities.
+The mission of Project: Serve is to encourage students to create local service project/campaigns that get students invested in their communities, churches, and cities.
 These projects are designed to encourage and assist students or youth ministries to make a positive impact in their local communities for Jesus Christ.
 A group or individual may go online to submit an idea they have for a project and apply for funds.
 Project: Serve can then, if approved, help provide funds or other resources to assist with the project.
 Our desire is to remove as many hurdles as we can in order for entrepreneurs to make an impact for Jesus Christ!
-Project: Serve can also assist in the video documentation process of the project.
-We might even take a film crew to the locations to collect stories of how youth are impacting their communities.
-We want these stories told and plan to share some of them at the National Youth Convention to celebrate those stories and challenging other youth to do the same in their communities.
 Click here to learn more.

 Other Opportunities and Partners